-PDA has changed the way the ACFS syllabus is delivered.
-The Programme material has been developed to be delivered over three Parts using a Student Workbook for each Part.
+PDA has changed the way the ACFS syllabus is delivered and in addition to the ‘face to face’ classroom delivery now offers a blended learning solution.
+The Programme learning material has been developed to be delivered over three Parts using a Student Workbook for each Part.
 Each workbook is a comprehensive document that includes the majority of the material that will be covered.
-The workbooks are used as a training resource during the delivery and are supplemented with additional material provided by the trainer.
+The workbooks are used as a learning resource during the delivery and are supplemented with additional material provided by the trainer.
 Students also receive a personal copy of the ACFS Handbook, published by Wiley Publishing, which is also used as a reference during the Programme.

 Parts One and Two are delivered via Zoom and Part Three, covering the practical elements, ‘face to face’ in the classroom.
 The whole Programme consists of 21 Modules.
 Parts One and Two contain eight and ten respectively and Part Three contains three Modules.
 The final Module, Module 21 consists of four days in the classroom.
 The whole Programme consists of 400 hours of learning.

-Training methodologies, include self-learning via a student workbook; directed reading (ACFS Handbook, publications etc.); internet research (open source reports etc.); ‘virtual classroom’ and face to face classroom learning; supplementary training handouts; the application of learning in the workplace through subjective learning assignments; trainer led discussion; syndicate and pair working; quiz activities; power points; case studies; DVD; progress checks and reviews.
+Learning methodologies, include self-learning via a student workbook; directed reading (ACFS Handbook, publications etc.); internet research (open source reports etc.); ‘virtual classroom’ and ‘face to face’ classroom learning; supplementary training handouts; the application of learning in the workplace through subjective learning assignments; trainer led discussion; syndicate and pair working; quiz activities; power points; case studies; DVD; progress checks and reviews.

 On successful completion of the Programme students receive a certificate confirming the award of Accredited Counter Fraud Specialist.
 The award is equivalent to 40 Level Four Credits.

 What the training covers

 Module One: Introduction; Continuing Professional Development Training; Performance Management

 Module Two: Fraud and Investigation (General)